department-of-veterans-affairs/va.gov-team/platform/content/form-content-process.md

 - What form question/labels need a plain language edit?
 - Refer to the VA.gov form label masterlist to see if a label or question has already been standardized or gone through plain language edit. <br>
 [See VA.gov form label masterlist of plain language form fields](https://design.va.gov/patterns/form-labels)
-- Create content that will go on the form Introduction (subway map) page
+- Discuss what content should go on the form Introduction (subway map) page
-- Create content that will go on the form Confirmation page
+- Discuss what content should go on the form Confirmation page

 **CONTENT and DESIGN**:
 Discuss the entry and exit points for the form/tool.
 How will users get to it?
 Please loop in I/A for this discussion.